 Using the V5C certificate, you can provide your car registration number and the V5C (11-digit) reference number on the next screen.

 - Step #4.
 On the next screen, review your vehicle details.
 If any of the details on this step are incorrect, you can click on the “Incorrect details?” link to contact DVLA.
 If everything looks alright, click Continue.

-- Step #5.
-The next step should show you the details for the Road tax – start date and the amount to be paid, which for a pure electric vehicle like Tesla is £0.00.
+The amount to be paid for pure electric vehicles like Tesla is £0.00.
 At this step, you can enter your email address to get a confirmation of the road tax submission from DVLA.

 - Step #6.
-Congratulations, you’ve just taxed your Tesla in the UK.
-At this stage, you can print this page or if you entered your email address in the last step, you should have got an email with the confirmation.
+Congratulations, you've just taxed your Tesla in the UK.
+At this stage, you can print this page, or if you entered your email address in the last step, you should have received an email with the confirmation.

 There you have it – all you need to know about road tax for electric vehicles with an example and a quick guide on how to tax your Tesla in the UK.